-At the Dawn Chorus Group, we see a world where good ideas flourish in communities.
-A world where people collectively work toward social, environmental, and well-being goals.
+At the Dawn Chorus Group, our vision is to create a world where good ideas flourish in communities.

 As part of that mission, we only want to do cool things with cool people.

-We believe that good ideas flourish when strong communities support them.
-That’s why we focus on building meaningful relationships with dedicated and inspiring people who share our values and commitment to social equity and justice.
-With their help, we aim to push the boundaries of what is possible and impact people’s lives.
+We strongly believe that strong communities are the foundation for success.
+That’s why we focus on forming meaningful relationships with dedicated and inspiring individuals who share our commitment to equity and justice.
+Together, we can push the boundaries of what is possible and positively impact people’s lives.

 Meghan Blevins, MA Research Associate